Makerspace-Amiens/makerspace-amiens.github.io/_tutorials/cao-en/begin.md

 ## Goals

-The goal of these 15 hours is to introduce you to two rapid prototyping techniques: 3D printing and laser cutting.
+The goal is to introduce you to two rapid prototyping techniques: 3D printing and laser cutting.
 To do this, you will start by following tutorials that will teach you design techniques for these two machines.
 Then, you will decide on a small personal or group project that you will design and create.

 ## Steps